v1.0.0

 $ pip install 'arklint[mcp]'

-For AI-powered rule generation with arklint learn:
+For AI-powered rule generation with arklint learn (already bundled in npm/.NET, only needed here):

 Terminalbash